ashmind/csharplang-reader/README.md

 * Read C# workig group notes
 * Tracking of read state (per device)

-Not much else, to keep the scope in check — if you miss something like "Mark all as read" or similar, please do contribute.
+Not much else, to keep the scope in check — if you miss something, please do contribute.

 ## Contributing